illialaz/algorithms/recurrence/README.md

 k - number of queries\
 next k elems - elems to find\
 print if elem is in array(0 or 1), lowerBound and upperBound\

+## palindrome.cpp

+s - input string
+delete min number of elems from string to get palindrome